Depression sucks. There’s no sugar coating it.

 It isn’t going to change your life in a day, week, or month.
 It will take consistent practice and effort.
 It will require that you make very big changes in your lifestyle and habits.

 But if you are willing to follow through on what I’m about to share with you, I promise that your depression will get better (if not disappear entirely).

 These are the natural cures for depression that I used to escape the darkness and build a life I’m happy to wake up to every day.
 They’ve worked for hundreds of thousands of other people, and there’s an overwhelming amount of peer-reviewed research (which I’ll be sharing throughout this guide) to prove the efficacy of these tactics.

 So, if you are willing to take an unconventional approach by treating depression naturally, the information I’m about to share with you can and will make things better.

 But you must take action and trust in the process.

 Can you do that?

 Now let’s dive in.

-Before we can dive into the core mechanics and specific tactics to combat depression, it’s important that we are all working from the same strategy and framework for beating depression.
+Before we can dive into the core mechanics and natural cures for depression, it’s important that we are all working from the same strategy and framework to beat depression.